 On November 1, 2018, the Company's wholly-owned subsidiary, AAdvantage Laundry Systems, entered into a lease agreement pursuant to which it leases warehouse and office space from an affiliate of Mike Zuffinetti, former Chief Executive Officer of AAdvantage.
 Monthly base rental payments under this lease were \$26,000 initially.
 Pursuant to the lease agreement, on January 1, 2019, the lease expanded to cover additional warehouse space and, in connection therewith, monthly base rental payments under this lease increased to \$36,000.
 In addition to base rent, AAdvantage is responsible under the lease for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
 The lease had an initial term of five years and provides for two successive three-year renewal terms at the option of the Company.
-The Company expects to exercise its option to renew this lease for the first three-year renewal term and is in the process of finalizing the terms.
-Payments under the lease totaled approximately \$108,000 during each of the three months ended September 30, 2023 and 2022.
+The Company exercised its option to renew the lease for the first three-year renewal term.
+Base rent for the first renewal term is \$40,000 per month.
+Payments under the lease totaled approximately \$224,000 and \$216,000 during the six months ended December 31, 2023 and 2022, respectively, and \$116,000 and \$108,000 during the three months ended December 31, 2023 and 2022, respectively.

 On November 3, 2020, the Company's wholly-owned subsidiary, Yankee Equipment Systems, entered into a lease agreement pursuant to which it leases a total of 12,500 square feet of warehouse and office space from an affiliate of Peter Limoncelli, President of Yankee Equipment Systems.
 Monthly base rental payments were \$11,000 during the initial term of the lease.
 In addition to base rent, Yankee Equipment Systems is responsible under the lease for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
 The lease had an initial term of three years and provides for three successive three-year renewal terms at the option of the Company.
 The Company has exercised its option to renew this lease for the first three-year renewal term.
 Base rent for the first year of the renewal term is \$12,500 per month.
-Payments under this lease totaled approximately \$38,000 and \$36,000 during the three months ended September 30, 2023 and 2022, respectively.
+Payments under this lease totaled approximately \$74,000 and \$70,000 during the six months ended December 31, 2023 and 2022, respectively, and \$36,000 and \$35,000 during the three months ended December 31, 2023 and 2022, respectively.